Kobalt VS Craftsman Hand Tools

 If you’re looking for great quality at an affordable price, then Kobalt tools can be ideally suited for your needs.
 This tool set comes packaged in a secure toolbox containing spacious shelves with clear markings.

-The tool drawer also comes with an empty bottom drawer that allows you to store any additional tools you might need.
+The tool drawer also has an empty bottom drawer that allows you to store any additional tools you need.
 Unfortunately, the latches on the box are a bit weak and can easily get damaged with the slightest mishandling.

-Their drivers are equipped with a handle featuring an ergonomic design that makes it more comfortable to handle.
-There is also a small hole at the top of the handle that can be used to hang the tool on a rack should you want to move it from the box set for faster access.
-They also contain a 5/8” and 13/16” spark plug sockets with a hex design, which are great for getting into tight spaces.
+Their drivers are equipped with a handle featuring an ergonomic design that makes them more comfortable.
+A small hole at the top of the handle can hang the tool on a rack should you want to move it from the box set for faster access.
+They also contain 5/8” and 13/16” spark plug sockets with a hex design, which are great for getting into tight spaces.

-Their drivers also come with an interchangeable feature that allows you to use different sized bits without having to flood your workspace with the different options available.
+Their drivers also come with an interchangeable feature that allows you to use different-sized bits without flooding your workspace with available options.
 The bits connect with a magnetic feature that allows for faster switches when working with different sizes.

 Pros